AlexanderLanin/homeassistant-sungrow/README.md

 * See https://github.com/alangibson/homeassistant-sungrow/issues/14
 * In case tests don't show up in VS Code: https://github.com/microsoft/vscode-python/issues/22383
 * Don't use GitHub Codespaces if you want to connect to your inverter ;-)

+### Poetry

+This project is using poetry for dependency management.
+The author has no experience with poetry, so please bear with me.

+To install poetry, see https://python-poetry.org/docs/#installation

+To install dependencies, run `poetry install`

+To run tests, run `poetry run pytest`.

+Alternatively, you can run `poetry shell` to activate the virtual environment and then run `pytest`.

+Run `poertry lock` to update the lock file.